-A T-bone collision – also called side impact collision – is a type of car crash where the front of one vehicle smashes into the side of another.
-It is one of the most common types of auto accidents and typically occurs at an intersection.
-T-bone crashes often result in very serious or fatal injuries.
+A t-bone collision is a type of car crash where the front of one vehicle hit the side of another vehicle.
+It is one of the most common types of auto accidents and typically occurs at busy intersections.
+T-bone accidents often result in serious, or even fatal, bodily injuries.
 More than 5,000 people are killed each year from T-bone collisions.
 This accounts for 25 percent of all fatal car accident victims.

-The most common causes of T-bone collisions are:
+The most common causes of T-bone accidents in Virginia and elsewhere include:

 - Driver failing to come to a full stop at an intersection;